 - 50,000 people die from head injuries every year.

 What Are the Symptoms of a Traumatic Brain Injury (TBI) or Head Injury?

 It can take days or even weeks for disabilities from a brain injury to fully surface.
 That’s why it’s so important to see a medical professional immediately after an accident, even if you don’t notice symptoms right away.
 The symptoms of a brain injury can include:

 - Mood changes

 - Loss of coordination

 Cognitive problems can also develop from a head injury and can include trouble storing new memories, confusion, memory loss, difficulty problem solving or planning, inability to concentrate, and trouble with higher level decision making skills.

 You will not pay us any legal fees unless we help you get paid for your injuries.
-Please fill out our free case evaluation form or contact Buckman and Buckman, P.A., at (941) 923-7700 or e-mail us directly.
+Please fill out our free case evaluation form or call our brain injury attorneys today and we will help you get started with your brain injury case.